Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO: Introduction

+We address the twin challenges of designing effective local combining and scalable decoding by developing adaptive pilot-level combining schemes and a decentralized LSFD scheme.
+In particular, our main contributions are as follows:

+\textbf{Adaptive Combining Schemes:} We propose generalized PFZF (G-PFZF) and generalized PWPFZF (G-PWPFZF) schemes that replace heuristic user-level grouping with a pilot-level spatial DoF allocation and provide an explicit mapping between pilot grouping decisions and the number of spatial degrees of freedom used for interference suppression.

+\textbf{Decentralized LSFD Scheme:} We propose a decentralized-LSFD (D-LSFD) scheme where each AP computes decoding weights using only locally available channel statistics.
+We derive locally computable d-LSFD weights and establish an explicit SINR bound that quantifies the performance gap between d-LSFD and c-LSFD.
+The analysis further reveals that d-LSFD is particularly effective for combining schemes that yield diagonally dominant interference covariance matrices, such as ZF- and MR-type combiners.

+\textbf{Closed-form Expressions:} Closed-form SINR and corresponding d-LSFD weights expressions are derived for the proposed combining schemes.

+\textbf{Performance Analysis:} Extensive numerical results demonstrate that the combination of the proposed G-PFZF/G-PWPFZF combining and the proposed d-LSFD outperforms any combination of traditional combining schemes with existing LSFD schemes by a significant margin, while significantly reducing the computation cost and fronthaul overhead.

 \textit{Organization}: The remainder of the paper is organized as follows.
 Section II describes the system model, along with the channel estimation and data detection procedures.
-Section III presents the proposed combining schemes and derives their corresponding closed-form SE expressions.
-Section IV provides numerical simulations to evaluate performance.
+Section III presents the proposed combining schemes and derives their corresponding closed-form expressions.
+Section IV provides a rigorous performance evaluation.
 Finally, Section V concludes the paper and outlines potential directions for future work.